Omphalotus olivascens

 Toxic; causes severe gastrointestinal upsets.

-The Jack O'Lantern fungus is sometimes also called a False Chanterelle because of its yellowish color and decurrent gills.
-It can, however, be distinguished from the true chanterelle, Cantharellus cibarius, by a combination of characters: Cantharellus cibarius has ridges rather than true gills, never develops the olive tones of the Jack O'Lantern, and grows in oak duff, not on rotting wood.
+The Jack O'Lantern fungus is sometimes also called a false chanterelle because of its yellowish color and decurrent gills.
+It can, however, be distinguished from the true chanterelle, Cantharellus californicus (and the other chanterelles in the genus Cantharellus), by a combination of characters: Cantharellus has ridges rather than true gills, never develops the olive tones of the Jack O'Lantern, and grows in oak duff, not on rotting wood.
 Omphalotus olivascens is interesting in that the fruiting bodies are luminescent, at least when fresh, though to appreciate this quality requires sitting for many minutes in a completely dark room before the greenish glow becomes visible.
 In fresh specimens this glow is sometimes bright enough to read a newspaper!